Tommeliten Alpha is a gas and condensate field located at a water depth of 75m, approximately 25km south-west of the…

 Flare: The flare consists of a multi-point, subsonic and sonic flare tip mounted on a 250-foot boom (the longest boom yet installed on an FPSO) cantilevered off the port side of the ship

-Gas Boiler: A 75,000 lbs/hr gas fired boiler was installed as part of the production facilities to take advantage of the produced gas and provide steam to the process heaters and the various ship systems.
+Gas Boiler: A 75,000lbs/hr gas fired boiler was installed as part of the production facilities to take advantage of the produced gas and provide steam to the process heaters and the various ship systems.

 The subsea facilities consist of eight subsea trees arranged on 2-well flowline loops, 24 miles of 6 inch flowlines, 12 miles of control umbilical, 8 flexible risers and 4 dynamic umbilical risers.
-For design simplicity and flexibility, field proven equipment and methods were employed wherever possible, leading to the use of a "standard" 4 by 2 subsea tree design, a direct hydraulic control system and chokes located aboard the FPSO.
+For design simplicity and flexibility, field proven equipment and methods were employed wherever possible, leading to the use of a “standard” four-by-two subsea tree design, a direct hydraulic control system and chokes located aboard the FPSO.

 The 6in flexible flowlines, 4in well flowline jumpers, control umbilicals, umbilical flying leads and the flexible risers were installed by two Coflexip Stena construction vessels, the Diving Support Vessels (DSV) Alliance, and the Flexservice-1.
 Pick-up wires were attached to the risers remotely, using an ROV and an atmospheric diving suit.
 The risers were keel-hauled under the FPSO to the port side, and pulled up into the riser porch funnels.
 When the FPSO arrived on location, 12 mooring legs were connected and tensioned, and the risers and umbilicals were retrieved.